• Skip to primary navigation

 • Seasoning - Succulent flavors and great ingredients.
 We're doing two different flavors with these smoked whole chickens.
 Salt, pepper, garlic, butter, & parsley are good seasonings to go with.

-• Wood chips - Using fruit woods such as cherry wood or apple wood chips give this smoked whole chicken a great flavor.
-They don't overpower the chicken flavor imparting a nice mild smoke on the bird.
+• Wood chips - Using fruit woods such as cherry wood or apple wood chips are the best wood for smoking chicken.
+They don't overpower the chicken flavor, imparting a nice mild smoke on the bird.

 • Potatoes, Carrots, & Brussel sprouts - Choose your favorite side to serve with these succulent chickens.